agnesbn/LANG_assignment3/README.md

 The portfolio for __Language Analytics S22__ consists of 5 projects (4 class assignments and 1 self-assigned project).
 This is the __third assignment__ in the portfolio.

 ## 1. Contribution
 The initial assignment was made partly in collaboration with others from the course, but the final code is my own.
 I made several adjustments to the code since I first handed it in.
-I found inspiration from this [blog post](https://towardsdatascience.com/customizing-networkx-graphs-f80b4e69bedf) to make the `NetworkX` plot more readable.
+I found inspiration from this [blog post](https://towardsdatascience.com/customizing-networkx-graphs-f80b4e69bedf) to make the `NetworkX` plots more readable.

 ## 2. Assignment description by Ross
 ### Main task